Welcome to OSINT Exercise #031!

 b) Current residence and date of arrival.

-c) A photo in its current habitat.
+c) A photo in their current habitat.

-For beginners: a) Easy, b) Easy, c) Easy.
+Beginners: a) Easy, b) Easy, c) Easy

-For experts: a) Easy, b) Easy, c) Easy.
+Experts: a) Easy, b) Easy, c) Easy

 Gralhix - osint exercise 031